-Gift funds constitute money given as a gift to the customer.
+Gift funds are money given to you as a gift.
 Information about gift funds is used to verify that the funds are coming from an appropriate source and in an appropriate manner.
-For example, it helps to ascertain that the gift is not an inducement to purchase a certain property.
 Appropriate sources are typically relatives, a fiancé or fiancée, or a domestic partner.
 A gift from any other source may be considered an inducement to purchase and may require a reduction in the sales price.

 - Donor’s name and mailing address including the street, city, state, and ZIP code